5 Tricks to Cutting Dog’s Nails – DIY Dog Nail Clipping the EASY Way

 Desensitizing Your Dog to the Clippers

 You can even set your clippers nearby once your dog is used to you playing with their paws.
 This helps to break negative associations with the clippers and put your dog’s mind more at ease.
+If your dog really hates clippers here is How to Trim Dog Nails Without Clippers.

 Step 2.
 Choosing the Right Dog Nail Cutting Tools